Food coloring: History

 Sellers at the time offered more than 80 artificial coloring agents, some invented for dyeing textiles, not foods.

 Thus, with potted meat, fish and sauces taken at breakfast he would consume more or less Armenian bole, red lead, or even bisulphuret of mercury [vermillion, HgS].
 At dinner with his curry or cayenne he would run the chance of a second dose of lead or mercury; with pickles, bottled fruit and vegetables he would be nearly sure to have copper administrated to him; and while he partook of bon-bons at dessert, there was no telling of the number of poisonous pigments he might consume.
 Again his tea if mixed or green, he would certainly not escape without the administration of a little Prussian blue...

 Many color additives had never been tested for toxicity or other adverse effects.
 Historical records show that injuries, even deaths, resulted from tainted colorants.
 In 1851, about 200 people were poisoned in England, 17 of them fatally, directly as a result of eating adulterated lozenges.
 In 1856, mauveine, the first synthetic color, was developed by Sir William Henry Perkin and by the turn of the century, unmonitored color additives had spread through Europe and the United States in all sorts of popular foods, including ketchup, mustard, jellies, and wine.
 Originally, these were dubbed 'coal-tar' colors because the starting materials were obtained from bituminous coal.

-Synthetic dyes are often less costly and technically superior to natural dyes.
+Compared to natural dyes, synthetic dyes are often less costly because they are intense, requiring very small concentrations.